Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 MANQUE LE TABLEAU DES MEILLEURS SNPS, AJOUTER NOMS, POSITIONS, FUNCTION, PVALUES

 Then, I retrieved the candidates genes from Campbell et al., 2021 in the **GGF.file** reference genome of Asian elephants to find their positions and their associated p-values from the GEMMA mixed-model (i.e. GWAS GEMMA-PC3).
-None of the candidat genes do not return significants and so directly associated to tusk phenotype from the GWAS GEMMA-PC3 (< 2.35 x 10^-9).
+None of the candidat genes do not return significants and so directly associated to tusk phenotype from the GWAS GEMMA-PC3 (< 2.35 x 10^-9) [SEE 12.bis_Campbell_candidates_GEMMA_PC3.sh].

 MANQUE LES POSITIONS DES CANDIDAT GENES ET LEUR FONCTIONS